Padmanabhan Subramanian Poti

 Padmanabhan Subramanian Poti (2 February 1923 – February 1998) was a former Chief Justice of the Kerala and Gujarat High Courts in India.

 After retiring he assisted the Indian People's Tribunal on Environment and Human Rights (IPT).

 Career

-Poti was born on 2 February 1923 at Trivandrum in Kerala.

-He studied at the University College Trivandrum, graduating with a degree in Science.
+Poti was born on 2 February 1923 at Thiruvananthapuram, Kerala.
+He studied at the University College, Thiruvananthapuram, graduating with a degree in Science.

-He then attended the Government Law College Thiruvananthapuram where he earned a B.L. degree.
+He then attended the Government Law College, Thiruvananthapuram where he earned a B.L. degree.

 In September 1945 he became an Advocate in what was then the High Court of Travancore.

 Poti started his career as a junior to U.P.
 Kakkillya, Advocate General of the State and later Chief Justice.